Skip to content

 Image Glyphs Interface

-3. Assign a character to each image for easy use.
+3. Assign a character to each image.

 For best results, use formats that support transparency:

-• PNG: Recommended for images with transparency.
+• PNG is recommended for images with transparency.

-• JPG/JPEG: Suitable for solid, rectangular images.
+• JPG/JPEG works for solid, rectangular images.

 Once added, you can manage each image glyph individually.